bunyk/blog/content/posts/edx_writing.md

 1. Learn words in categories - kitchen (pot, bowl, ...), bedroom (blanket, pillow, ...)
 2. Journal.
 Write down all words that seem important, later use them in sentences.
 3. Learn collocations (words that often appear together).
-There are collocation dilctionaries online.
+There are collocation dictionaries online.
 4. Use mnemonics (like the ones on Memrise)
 5. Immediately use the word.
 Write it, speak it.
 6. Learn area specific vocabulary, use mindmaps to do it.